basteran/MM-IGLU-Dialogues/README.md

-# CODE
+# Training Multi-Modal LLMs through Dialogue Planning for HRI

 ## Introduction

-In this repository, we share the training, testing, and evaluation code for **Training Multi-Modal LLMs through Dialogue Planning for HRI**, and we report only the method and results for MiniCPM since LLaVA was used just as a comparison for the first step.
+In this repository, we share the training, testing, and evaluation code for **Training Multi-Modal LLMs through Dialogue Planning for HRI** accepted at [ACL 2025](https://2025.aclweb.org/), and we report only the method and results for MiniCPM since LLaVA was used just as a comparison for the first step.
 The goal of this project is to develop a Multi-Modal Large Language Model (MLLM) capable of engaging in a dialogue within a Minecraft-like environment.

 <img src="running_example.png" alt="example" width="300">